Replanning Human-Robot Collaborative Tasks with Vision-Language Models via Semantic and Physical Dual-Correction: Experiments

 In the simulation experiments, the proposed method achieved a 100\% success rate (20/20 trials) for position adjustment in the object fixation task.
 For the tool preparation task, the system demonstrated perfect performance in the initial selection (10/10 trials) and achieved a 90\% success rate (9/10 trials) in corrective selection involving replanning.
 A minor failure occurred in corrective selection due to visual occlusion, where the robot's own arm occasionally obstructed the camera's view of the remaining tools, leading to a misinterpretation by the External Correction Model.

-In the real-world experiments, the object fixation task resulted in a 66.7\% success rate (10/15 trials).
-The challenges in this setup included the depth perception limits of the vision sensor when the robot arm was close to the target aluminum frame.
+In the real-world experiments, the object-fixation task resulted in a 66.7\% success rate (10/15 trials).
+Inspection of the failed trials suggested that, when the robot arm and gripper approached the target aluminum frame, they partially occluded the frame in the camera view, sometimes compounded by lighting variations.
+This made the intended change in the relative pose between the gripper and the frame difficult for the External Correction Model to verify from the before-and-after images, leading to false-negative judgments and unnecessary replanning.
 For the tool preparation task, the system achieved a 100\% success rate (8/8 trials) in the initial selection.
 In the corrective selection phase, such as responding to instructions to change the tool size, the success rate was 75\% (6/8 trials).
 These failures were primarily attributed to lighting conditions where the white handle of the driver became indistinguishable from the background, hindering the External Correction Model's ability to verify the state change.

-To evaluate robustness against continuous interaction, we conducted an additional ablation study in the simulation fixation task using sequences of five consecutive instructions.
-As shown in \tabref{ablation_results}, the Full method achieved a success rate of 7/10.
-Removing the Internal Correction Model dropped the rate to 5/10, and removing the External Correction Model dropped it to 4/10.
-The progressive degradation demonstrates that the two correction modules are complementary rather than redundant.
-While each module independently improves robustness, their combination yields a substantially larger performance gain, confirming that semantic verification and physical verification address distinct failure modes in multi-turn interaction.
+Because these causes were inferred from observed failures rather than controlled comparisons, the individual effects of lighting and occlusion on visual verification should be systematically evaluated in future work.

+To further evaluate the robustness against continuous interaction and justify our choice of the primary VLM, we conducted an ablation study comparing our primary model (o4-mini) with GPT-5.4-mini under two reasoning configurations (\texttt{medium} and \texttt{none}).
+The evaluation comprised 100 action steps in total, organized as 20 trials of five consecutive spatial adjustments.
+We evaluated the models using two metrics: \textit{Task Success Rate} (successful execution of the correct motion) and \textit{Selection Success Rate}.
+The latter strictly requires all three generated grasp candidates to be geometrically and logically valid.
+This strict metric is important for real-world applications, where fallback candidates may be needed if the top-ranked candidate becomes infeasible due to updated scene conditions or execution constraints.

+As shown in \tabref{vlm_comparison}, the results demonstrate distinct characteristics depending on the model's reasoning capability.
+The reasoning-enabled configurations (o4-mini and 5.4-mini medium) achieved high Task Success Rates in the no-correction baseline, but still occasionally generated invalid or hallucinated candidates.
+For these models, the Internal Correction model successfully filtered out all invalid candidates, achieving a 100\% Selection Success Rate.
+For o4-mini, however, the External Correction Model sometimes judged successfully executed motions as failures due to visual ambiguity in the simulated before-and-after images.
+This visual false-negative issue reduced the Task Success Rate of the full configuration to 72\%, compared with 94\% without correction and 100\% with the Internal Correction only.